Global optimization for the portfolio selection model with high-order moments: Introduction

 The portfolio selection problem is important in financial literature.
 The theory of Markowitz \cite{Markowitz1952} is a fundamental work in this area.
 It quantifies the portfolio returns and risks by the mean and variance values of some random vector.
 So the Markowitz's model is also called the mean-variance (M-V) model.
 The M-V model is a popular portfolio selection model.
-However, the model can be very sensitive with input noises.
+However, it can be very sensitive with input noises.
 Its performance is heavily dependent on the sampling quality.
-In addition, real world portfolio returns usually exhibit thick tails and asymmetry \cite{JonRock14ConVol, Singleton1986}.
+In addition, real world portfolio returns usually exhibit thick tails and asymmetry \cite{JonRock14ConVol,Singleton1986}.
 Investors are interested in taking accounts of higher order moments in the decision making process \cite{HarSid00ConSke}.
-Recently, higher other portfolio selection models are proposed such as the mean-variance-skewness (M-V-S) model \cite{Konno1995} and the mean-variance-skewness-kurtosis (M-V-S-K) model \cite{DaviesKat2009}.
-Interestingly, these models can be seen as special cases of polynomial portfolio optimization, in a more general sense.
+Recently, higher order portfolio selection models are proposed such as the mean-variance-skewness (M-V-S) model \cite{Konno1995} and the mean-variance-skewness-kurtosis (M-V-S-K) model \cite{DaviesKat2009}.
+Interestingly, these models can be seen as special cases of PPO, in a more general sense.

-The PPO (\ref{eq:def:PPO}) is a stochastic polynomial optimization problem.
-Suppose $f$ is known, then (\ref{eq:def:PPO}), as a polynomial optimization problem, can be solved globally by Moment-SOS relaxations \cite{Lasserre2001, Laurent09}.
+Apparently, the PPO (\ref{eq:def:PPO}) is a stochastic polynomial optimization problem.
+Suppose the explicit parametric expression of $f$ is known, then (\ref{eq:def:PPO}), as a polynomial optimization problem, can be solved globally by Moment-SOS relaxations \cite{Lasserre2001,Laurent09}.
 However, it is difficult to compute $f$ accurately in practice.
 This is because computing function expectation involves multi-dimensional integration.
 A natural approach is to apply {\it sample average approximation} (SAA) methods.
 That is, one can approximate $f$ by the sample average function